indrag49/realsoccerexpand/content/post/2021-04-26-pass-map-shot-map-and-heat-map/index.markdown

 ## | 4226 | Barcelona   | Tactical Shift |       70 |        nan |                 nan |            nan | nan                                    |
 ```

 Now, looking at both `e1` and `e2`, we notice that the `player` column gives us the names of the players who were associated with different events during the match.
 Suppose, we are only interested to generate the pass map and its corresponding heat map for a particular player, for example, `'Toni Kroos'`.
 For that, we have to clean the `events_pass` dataset in such a way that, we have only those rows where `player='Toni Kroos'`.
 Be very careful to use the exact spelling while performing these string operations, otherwise the reader will end up with unnecessary syntax and/or logical errors.
 Before filtering, let us collect the name of all the players who were involved in this match.
-For this, we use the `unique()' function provided by `pandas` that helps us extract a unique data from a column.
+For this, we use the `unique()` function provided by `pandas` that helps us extract a unique data from a column.

 ```python